Skip to content

 • legal conclusions

 Computational assessments remain computational assessments until external validation exists.
+The reviewer surface is the gate; claim QA makes the boundary visible.

 Artifacts